THE CONKLIN REED ORGAN MUSEUM

 Hopefully you have heard that the Museum is being completely rewired, bringing the electric up to date.
 When the wiring in the organ room is complete, the renovations will begin.

 This project will be a huge undertaking and it is well under way.
 Society volunteers moved the organs to two semis that will be housing them during the renovations.
 It was quite a task to move more than the 100 organs.
-It is estimated that this project will be completed by the Museum's opening day in May.
+Grand reopening day will be June 25th 1PM-5PM.

 The trusses and ceiling will be painted a dark gray, and local painter, Dan Childs, will be painting the walls.
 Once the painting is completed, the floor will be refinished and new draperies will be hung.
 In addition to these “upgrades”, the entryway inside the front doors will be an in memoriam for members we have lost, including: Lael Swope, Ray and Alice Pengra, Pat Johnson, and Frances Hartmann.